dornerworks/zcu102_server_microkit/README.md

 https://sel4.github.io/rust-sel4/views/aarch64-microkit/aarch64-sel4-microkit/doc/sel4_microkit/index.html

+### Configuration

+This project uses a static IP configuration.
+Edit `IP` and `GATEWAY` in `crates/ping/src/config.rs` according to your network.

 ### Quick start

 The only requirements for getting started are Git, Make, and Docker.

 First, clone this repository.
-Then build, run, and enter a Docker container for development:
+Then enter a Docker container for development:

 ```
 make -C docker/ run && make -C docker/ exec
 ```

-Inside the container, build and emulate the demo:
+Inside the container, build the application:

 ```
 make